 The highlight of Livornese cuisine is Cacciucco, that, in spite of appearances, is more than just a fish soup: it expertly mixes different fish together, just as it brings people together in community spirit while eating it.

-In Livorno, the typical cuisines of the Mediterranean converge, including Nordic fish, such as cod and stockfish.
-Unmissable local street food includes the 5 and 5, a salty chickpea cake nestled between two slices of French bread.
+In Livorno, the typical cuisines of the Mediterranean come together, including Nordic fish, such as cod and stockfish.
+Unmissable local street food includes the 5 e 5, a salty chickpea cake nestled between two slices of French bread.